Investment in Sweden

 FocusEconomics Consensus Forecast panelists project GDP to grow 2.7% in 2022, which is down 0.2 percentage points from last month’s forecast, and 1.9% in 2023.

 Sweden - Investment Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Bond Yield||0.15||-4.79 %||Jan 01|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices with a fixed interest rate fell 0.34% from the previous month in January, swinging from the 0.73% rise logged in December.
+Consumer prices with a fixed interest rate increased 0.97% over the previous month in May, accelerating from the 0.58% increase seen in April.